ScopeFoundry/scopefoundry.github.io/content/en/docs/overview.md

 {{% /pageinfo %}}

-## Free & Open Source Instrument Control Softwar
+## Free & Open Source Instrument Control Software

 ScopeFoundry is an open-source alternative to LabView or MATLAB instrument control software.